Mike Uremovich

 Mike Uremovich (you-REM-OH-vitch; born August 21, 1976) is an American college football coach.
-He is the head football coach at Ball State University.
-He previously served as the head coach at Butler University from 2022 to 2024.
-Prior to Butler, Uremovich was the offensive coordinator at Temple and Northern Illinois under Rod Carey.
-He was also the head coach at the University of St. Francis in Joliet, Illinois from 2005 to 2011.
+He is the head football coach at Ball State University, a position he had held since the 2025 season.
+Played football at Providence Catholic High School.
+He previously served as the head coach at the University of St. Francis in Joliet, Illinois from 2005 to 2011, and Butler University from 2022 to 2024.
+Prior to Butler, Uremovich was the offensive coordinator at Northern Illinois University and Temple University under Rod Carey.